anitajahanfarnia/PowerBI_Portfolio/README.md

-# Power-BI---Portfolio
+# Power BI Portfolio

+Welcome to my Power BI portfolio!

-A collection of Power BI dashboards built using various datasets and business scenarios.
+This repository contains my Power BI dashboard projects built using different datasets and business scenarios.

+## Projects

+1. AdventureWorksDW2019 Dashboard

+More dashboard projects will be added soon.